UP International College Auckland

-UP International College Auckland is a private school in Auckland, New Zealand, which provides pathways to tertiary study for international students.
+ACG New Zealand International College (ACG NZIC) is a private school, owned by the Academic Colleges Group New Zealand.
+The school's curriculum provides pathways to tertiary study for international students.
 It has premises in Auckland City, in the central business district.
 The school has been restructured since the 2005 ERO review as part of an endeavour to provide better tuition for international students.

-History

-The school was previously owned by the Academic Colleges Group in New Zealand, known as ACG New Zealand International College.
-The campus was also home to ACG Norton College, which provided foundation programmes for AUT.